Import users in bulkLink to this section

 - File size limit 1MB (around 10,000 users)

-Before you import or update usersLink to this section
+Before you import usersLink to this section

 - Enable password authentication before importing passwords